magento/devdocs/guides/v2.0/coding-standards/technical-guidelines.md

 6.4.1.
 Location of API interfaces

 6.4.1.1.
 Service contract interfaces SHOULD be placed in separate API modules.
 The other modules will depend on the API module, and implementations could be easily swapped via `di.xml`.
-API module namess must end with the `Api` suffix.
+API module names MUST end with the `Api` suffix.
 For example, if a module is named `MyModule`, its APIs SHOULD be declared in a module named `MyModuleApi`.

 6.4.1.2.
 Service interfaces that should be exposed as web APIs MUST be placed under the `MyModuleApi/Api` directory.
 Service data interfaces MUST be placed under `MyModuleApi/Api/Data`.
 Directories under `MyModuleApi/Api` SHOULD NOT be nested.